 However, if the reservation were to be provided ‘horizontally’, i.e., by reserving a certain percentage of seats for transgender persons within each existing category of reservation but not creating a new reservation category, the problem of the 50% cap would be avoided.
 This was what was prayed for in Sangama v State following which 1% of the seats were reserved for transgender persons in public services within each existing category—general merit, scheduled caste, scheduled tribes, and other backward classes.
 In the view of the judge however, horizontal reservations were not what the Supreme Court directions called for.
 Horizontal reservations signified status based reservation (transgender gender identity) whereas the Supreme Court had provided for a class based reservation (transgender as backward class).
 Therefore, the judge found himself unable to extend the remedy afforded in Sangama to the present case.
 It is curious that the court which was fully cognizant of the proportional equality jurisprudence which could justify status based reservation to level the playing field for certain disadvantaged groups found itself unable to appreciate the constitutional underpinning of the 1% reservation in Karnataka public services and to consider its extension to the present case.

 The legal position was thus summarised by the judge: reservation in public posts was sanctioned by the constitution and mandated by the Supreme Court directions.
 However, it was to be vertical in nature.
 Horizontal reservation was an incorrect implementation of the NALSA directives.
 At the same time, failure to provide vertical reservations was a violation of the Supreme Court directive for which contempt proceedings could be in order.
 This is even though the Transgender Persons (Protection of Rights) Act, 2019 does not provide for reservation for transgender persons in public appointments.
-To this extent, this case is the first to implicitly state that unlegislated Supreme Court directions continue to hold the status of law (see here for a discussion on the status of unlegislated directions).
+To this extent, this case, following the case of Sumana Pramanik implicitly held that unlegislated Supreme Court directions continue to hold the status of law.

 The court concluded that the job advertisement was not invalid (despite its own equality analysis above).
 It directed the State to conduct a study on the status of transgender persons in Andhra Pradesh and to implement the reservation direction of the Supreme Court in three months.